MacCarthy Reagh: History

 Fínghin Mac Carthaigh, the victor for Gaelic Desmond in the Battle of Callann and other campaigns, is considered to belong to the Mhic Carthaigh Riabhach, being a son of Donal Gott.
 They were in frequent conflict with the line of the MacCarthy Mor, and the MacCarthys of Duhallow and Coshmaine, all of which were generally in conflict with the Fitzgeralds and FitzMaurices which comprised the lines of the Earl of Desmond and the Earl of Kildare, respectively.

 The dynasty became very successful during the 14th to 16th centuries, accumulating great wealth and possessing what was at times the most formidable, although not the largest army in the Desmond region.
 MacCarthy Reagh princes such as Florence MacCarthy were highly active in the politics and wars of Munster.
-A later branch from Bansha, County Tipperary, descendants of Donal of the Pipes, would relocate to Toulouse in France and be created the Counts MacCarthy Reagh of Toulouse (Comtes de Mac-Carthy Reagh).
+A later branch from Bansha, County Tipperary, descendants of Donal of the Pipes, would relocate to Toulouse in France and be recognised as Counts MacCarthy Reagh (Comtes de Mac-Carthy Reagh).
 The renowned Jesuit preacher Nicholas Tuite MacCarthy was from this line.
 From another branch of the dynasty descended several more lines of counts and viscounts in France.

 Florence MacCarthy was the compiler of Mac Carthaigh's Book, and the Book of Lismore was commissioned by an earlier member of the dynasty.

 The controversial Blessed Thaddeus McCarthy is believed to have belonged to the MacCarthys Reagh.

 The line of the Mac Carthaigh Riabhach was not represented among the Gaelic nobility of Ireland granted courtesy recognition.